alban-read/M1-MICRO-FORTH/riscish.md

 ### Compatability

-In general WORDS defined in the language should behave as they would in FORTH, unless I find that behaviour so annoying, I had to change it.
+In general WORDS defined in the language should behave as they would behave in standard FORTH, unless I find that behaviour so annoying, or hard to implement it, I had to change it.

+I prefer the underlying philosophy of FORTH to its commitee standardized versions, but standards are still useful.

-### LOOP Improvements
+### LOOP words

-The LOOP control statement in FORTH does confusing things.
+The LOOP control statement in standard FORTH does confusing things.

 In this program the DO ..
 LOOP is designed to do what a reasonable person would expect.